carloshellin/FlashPunk/_posts/2002-01-03-accessing-entities.md

 Finding multiple entities
 --

 FlashPunk has other ways of getting information from other Entities, and several useful functions to simplify the process of communicating between Entities.
-FlashPunk’s [World][4] class is pumped full of useful functions for fetching Entities by class, type, or layer.
+FlashPunk's [World][4] class is pumped full of useful functions for fetching Entities by class, type, or layer.

-For example, say you’re creating a scrolling shooter game and your character picks up a bomb powerup; when this powerup is collected, you want to destroy all the enemies in the World.
+For example, say you're creating a scrolling shooter game and your character picks up a bomb powerup; when this powerup is collected, you want to destroy all the enemies in the World.
 This is where FlashPunk comes in handy!
 In your bomb object, you could use the following code to find them all:

 {% highlight actionscript %}
 public class Bomb extends Entity